austral-ingsis/auth0-integration/README.md

 Grab the "access_token" field in the response and use it as Bearer token for your requests.

+**Note**: this request uses the insecure "password" grant.
+We won't be using this grant for other use cases than this and you shouldn't use it in your Public facing apps.

 ## Trying out role based auth

 In the section above we requested an auth token with both "read" and "write" scoped.
 Try requesting only "read" scopes